Monday, June 24, 2019

 What does it mean, to live one’s stories?

 I’m sitting on a bench in the Borough Hall station, waiting for the train.
 A whole section of century-old tiles have fallen from the mosaic overhead; what remains reads BOROU ALL.
-I’m glad, this late at night, that no one’s around to see me now.
+I’m glad, this late at night, that no one’s around to see me.
 My face must be poker red after my conversation with Christopher, minutes before.
 Shame, from not being good enough, for not being highbrow enough to hobnob with the likes of Hilton Als and the smart literary set.
 Embarrassment, for assuming my friendship with Christopher was something substantial.
 Anger, for time wasted.
 Despite my self-pity, though, I can’t stop thinking about this question.

 I write a lot about my life.
 I chronicle what happens to me.
 I resurrect memories from the past.
-Arranging experience into memoir, sharing oneself with others, are noble arts, I think.
+Arranging experience into memoir, sharing oneself with others, are noble arts I think.
 I look for stories in the time that’s passed, the people I’ve met, the conversations and encounters that fill my days.
-I try to make sense of the ebb and flow of coincidences, to discern patterns, from the tangles time weaves as I dance through it.
+I try to make sense of the ebb and flow of coincidences, to discern patterns among the tangles time weaves as I dance through it.
 When I sit down to sort my life into sentences and paragraphs, I’ll use literary techniques in the distilling; I’ll condense conversations, I’ll streamline the action.
-But I hew true to what happened, I summon yet don't much alter the things that were said and the feelings I had.
-What I don’t do is to manipulate my life and the people in it in order to achieve a outcome that suits a story I want to craft.
+But I hew true to what happened, I don't much alter things that were said or hide feelings I experienced.

 Tonight, I suspect Christopher does.